awsdocs/amazon-aurora-user-guide/doc_source/MonitoringOverview.md

 Alarms invoke actions for sustained state changes only\.
 CloudWatch alarms will not invoke actions simply because they are in a particular state, the state must have changed and been maintained for a specified number of periods\.
 The following procedures show how to create alarms for Amazon RDS\.

+**Note**
+For Aurora, use `WRITER` or `READER` role metrics to set up alarms instead of relying on metrics for specific DB instances\.
+Aurora DB instance roles can change roles over time\.
+You can find these role\-based metrics in the CloudWatch console\.
+Aurora Auto Scaling automatically sets alarms based on `READER` role metrics\.
+For more information about Aurora Auto Scaling, see [Using Amazon Aurora Auto Scaling with Aurora Replicas](Aurora.Integrating.AutoScaling.md)\.

 **To set alarms using the CloudWatch console**

 1. Sign in to the AWS Management Console and open the CloudWatch console at [https://console\.aws\.amazon\.com/cloudwatch/](https://console.aws.amazon.com/cloudwatch/)\.